pschool-in/curriculum/content/grammar/new-topics/verb-2.md

 ## Fill in the blanks (with options)

-Fill in the blanks with appropriate action word.
+Fill in the blanks with an appropriate action word.

 ```
 He is *singing (sing)* on the stage.
 Meera is *drinking (drink)* water.
 I am *eating (eat)* an orange.
 Sudheer is *listening (listen)* to his favorite song.
-She is *brushing* her teeth.
+She is *brushing (brush)* her teeth.
 ```

 ```